Love-Friday/Profit-Maximization-Strategy-Report/README.md

 - Loaded the dataset into ms excel
 - Removed duplicates (none found): select data > click data tab > click  remove duplicates icon.
-- used the PROPER function in the Salesperson column to convert text to proper case, correcting mixed capitalization.
+- used the PROPER function in the Salesperson column to convert text to proper case, correcting mixed capitalization, =PROPER(C2:C911)
-- Applied VALUE(CLEAN) function in the item price column to eliminate non-printable characters and convert text values to numbers.
+- Applied VALUE(CLEAN) function in the item price column to eliminate non-printable characters and convert text values to numbers, =VALUE(CLEAN(H2:H911)
 - The revenue column automatically updates by formatting it to calculate item price multiplied by the number of items  = H2 * I2
-- Inserted two additional columns to extract Year and Month values from the Date column
+- Inserted two additional columns to extract Year and Month name values from the Date column
 - utilized the YEAR function to extract the year from the Date column; =YEAR(K2 : K911)
-- Employed the MONTH function to extract the month from the Date column;  =YEAR(L2 : L911)
+- Employed the TEXT function to extract the month name from the Date column;  =Text(G2,"MMM")

 Exploratory Data Analysis (EDA)